chef/chef-web-docs/chef_master/source/platforms.rst

 Mainstream Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++

-Chef Automate Job Runners are supported on the Mainstream Support platforms for Chef Automate Server listed above as well as on the following platforms:
+Chef Automate Job Runners are supported on the Commercial Support platforms for Chef Automate Server listed above as well as on the following platforms:

 .. list-table::
    :widths: 280 100 120